jdillard/personal-site/source/_posts/2020-05-25-using-github-issues-for-static-blog-comments.md

 In the post layout, check if the `comment_issue_id` field exists before including the auto-generated comment snippet related to that blog post.
-In this example it would be located at `_includes/comments/3.html`.
+In this example the snippet would be located at `_includes/comments/3.html`.

 ```liquid
 {% raw %}{% if page.comment_issue_id %}